chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-with-rust.md

 Apart from the official [Rust Book](https://doc.rust-lang.org/book/) mentioned above, here are other books that I've found to be useful when learning Rust:

-- [Programming Rust](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/): Now in it's second edition, it's a great reference book on Rust (it goes a lot more deeper on many of the Rust concepts, compared to "the book").
+- [Programming Rust](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/): Now in it's second edition, it's a great reference book on Rust (it goes a lot more deeper on many of the Rust concepts, compared to "the Book").
 - [Command-Line Rust](https://www.oreilly.com/library/view/command-line-rust/9781098109424/): The book takes a project-based approach to learning Rust.
 You get to rewrite some of the most common Unix command line utilities in Rust.
 - [Rust in Action](https://www.manning.com/books/rust-in-action): Covers low-level systems programming concepts using Rust.
 For example, you get to write a small OS kernel and a key-value store.
 - [Zero to Production in Rust](https://www.zero2prod.com/index.html): A fantastic introduction to backend (API) development using Rust.
 The book uses the [Actix web](https://actix.rs/) framework.
-- [Rust for Rustaceans](https://nostarch.com/rust-rustaceans): This book targets an intermediate-level audience (at least you should've a good grasp of Rust fundamentals before getting this book).
-The author indicates that the book is meant to pick up from where "the Rust book" left off.
+- [Rust for Rustaceans](https://nostarch.com/rust-rustaceans): This book targets an intermediate-level audience (at least you should have a good grasp of Rust fundamentals before getting this book).
+The author indicates that the book is meant to pick up from where "the Book" left off.
 It covers some advanced topics like FFI, Unsafe Code, and Macros.

 ## Rust-focused YouTube Channels